 Go wild with a hands-on experience at the Eddie V. Gray Wetlands Center.
 You’ll learn about all the amazing animals (birds, mammals, gators, snakes…) that call this part of Texas home and you can even pet a baby alligator…

-Battleship Texas is an amazing site to behold.
-This dreadnought ship found in both WWI and WWII and is now in its permanent home here in Texas.
-With all the guns on deck, it definitely qualifies and Texas’s largest gun show and possibly it’s largest museum.
+Battleship Texas is an amazing sight to behold.
+This dreadnought fought in both WWI and WWII and is now in its permanent home here in Texas.
+With all the guns on deck, it definitely qualifies as Texas’s largest gun show and possibly its largest museum.

 Royal Purple Raceway

 If you’re less about nature, and more about speed, check out the Royal Purple Raceway where you can race against other cars to see who’s the fastest or just watch the races from the stands.
 Either way, this raceway is a rush!

 Since filming, the Portrait of a Warrior Art Gallery has relocated to Northwest Houston, adjacent to the Fallen Warriors Memorial Park, and has been renamed to the Fallen Warriors Memorial Art Gallery.